preactjs/preact-www/content/guide/switching-to-preact.md

 In this case though, you might find it more compelling to switch directly to `preact` itself, rather than relying on `preact-compat`.
 Preact's core is quite fully featured, and many idiomatic React codebases can actually be switched straight to `preact` with little effort.
 That approach is covered in the next section.

-#### Notes about using it with 3rd modules

-It's probably that you are looking for use react to get compatibility with community React modules.
-If so, remember to configure the [Aliasify](https://www.npmjs.com/package/aliasify) transform with `global` (`--global-transform`).
-This is a [Browserify](https://github.com/browserify/browserify) option.

 #### Aliasing in Node using module-alias